TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 .. seealso::

-   The introduction distribution comes with a maintained export preset within its `database export <https://github.com/FriendsOfTYPO3/introduction/blob/master/Initialisation/data.xml>`_ that could be useful as kick start.
+   The Introduction Package comes with a maintained export preset within its `database export <https://github.com/FriendsOfTYPO3/introduction/blob/master/Initialisation/data.xml>`_ which can be useful as a kick start.
 Just import that preset into your installation and adapt to the needs of your distribution.
 The import works similar to the export.